 Details

-Select this check box to include scaling factors in the parameterization of the empirical formula.
+Select this option to include scaling factors in the parameterization of the empirical formula.

 Dependencies

-To use this parameter, set the parameter Parameterize by to Load-dependent Magic Formula coefficients.
+To use this parameter, set for the parameter Parameterize by meaning Load-dependent Magic Formula coefficients.

 Default value